mahes1287/book-store-django-learn/README.md

 		    * cost
 		    	- ebook cost ----> to be added
 		    	- print version cost ----> to be added
+		#Language -----> need to be implemented
+		#Genre    -----> need to be implemented

 	- Author app
 		#Author